crazynoob458/minecraft-education-skin-installer/README.md

 *somehow* make the installer work with the appx version (which i wont do appx sux when you do mods)

 make a gui (HSGyGYIGSIUGUUDI)

+make a version for "slim"  type of skins